 Chapter 13.
 Design and Governance For the Barcelona City Region

 Chapter 14.
 Regional Planning and Regional Design in Greater Paris

 Chapter 15.
 Sydney: Evolution Towards a Tri-city Metropolitan Region and Beyond

 Chapter 16.
 Who Designed Los Angeles?
 Nature, Profit, Policy, People

-Section III: Hydraulic, Ecological and Bioregional Design Case Studies
+Part III: Hydraulic, Ecological, and Bioregional Design Case Studies

 Chapter 17.
 The Dutch Deltametropolis

 Chapter 18.
 The Regional Design of Green Infrastructure in the Pearl River Delta

 Lei Qu and Dongjn Qi